DEsalasL/lopit_analyst/README.md

                             --out_name Pmar \
                             --remove_columns 0.1
 ```
+#### Note:
-Note: remove-columns will eliminate TMT channels that contain the specified proportion (in this case 0.1 =  10%).
+Remove-columns will eliminate TMT channels that contain the specified proportion (in this case 0.1 =  10%).
 This flag is optional, and it could be as astringent as desired (values between 0 - 1)

 ### Outputs produced:
 Within newly created ‘Step3__Missing_data_figures_Pmar’: pre and post PSMs removal plots